-You may be able to claim a subtraction for up to \$6,973 (per student) of the amount you paid during 2021 for tuition and mandatory student fees for you, your spouse (if married filing a joint return), and your children whom you claim as dependents on your federal income tax return.
+You may be able to claim a subtraction for up to \$6,974 (per student) of the amount you paid during 2023 for tuition and mandatory student fees for you, your spouse (if married filing a joint return), and your children whom you claim as dependents on your federal income tax return.

-The tuition and mandatory student fees must have been paid during 2021 to attend any of the following:
+The tuition and mandatory student fees must have been paid during 2023 to attend any of the following:

 - Classes in Wisconsin at a school which qualifies as a university, college, or technical college.
-A "university, college, or technical college" is any school which has a curriculum leading to a diploma, degree, or occupational or vocational objective. - Classes in Wisconsin at other post-secondary (post-high school) schools that have been approved through the Educational Approval Program. - Classes in Minnesota at a public vocational school or public institution of higher education in Minnesota under the Minnesota- Wisconsin tuition reciprocity agreement. - · Classes outside Wisconsin provided the tuition is paid to a university, college, or technical college located in Wisconsin.
+A "university, college, or technical college" is any school which has a curriculum leading to a diploma, degree, or occupational or vocational objective (for a list of Wisconsin private colleges see wisconsinsprivatecolleges.org/colleges or technical colleges see wtcsystem.edu/colleges). - Classes in Wisconsin at other post-secondary (post-high school) schools that have been approved through the Educational Approval Program (for a list see dspseap.wi.gov/resources/schoolsprograms.asp). - Classes in Minnesota at a public vocational school or public institution of higher education in Minnesota under the Minnesota-Wisconsin tuition reciprocity agreement. - Classes outside Wisconsin provided the tuition is paid to a university, college, or technical college located in Wisconsin.